coreyshuman/ros_tutorials/README.md

 ---
 int64 Sum
 ```
-Take a look at beginner_tutorials/srv for a basic srv example.
+Take a look in `beginner_tutorials/srv` for a basic service example.
 Remeber to update `package.xml` and enable the `message_generation` and `message_runtime` dependencies.
 Also need to add `message_generation` to the required components in `CMakeLists.txt` and `message_runtime` to the `CATKIN_DEPENDS` section.
 Add service file name to the `add_service_files` section of `CMakeLists.txt`